 Since the Canon 80D is a DSLR that uses the Canon EF/EF-S mount you can only use EF or EF-S lenses with the Canon 80D.

-You cannot use Canon lenses that are designed for mirrorless Canon cameras as they use a different lens mount.
+You cannot use mirrorless Canon lenses on the Canon 80D because mirrorless Canon lenses use a different lens mount.

 Different Types Of Canon Cameras